plausible/docs/docs/custom-event-goals.md

 Feel free to replace `Media Played` with a more suitable name for your custom event.

-## Code example for user of websuite builders
+## Code example for users of website builders such as Webflow, Shopify and Wix,

-Some websuite builders will impose limitations on adding custom attributes to html elements.
+Some website builders will impose limitations on adding custom attributes to HTML elements.
 One such limitation is the inability to add double quotes to attribute values.
-Since valid JSON requires double quotes, the above presented examples will not work in these cases.
+Since valid JSON requires double quotes, the above-presented examples will not work in these cases.

-Use the following workaround to be able to track custom events in case double quotes are not allowed attribute values in your WYSIWYG websuite builder. *This does only work when you do not intend to use custom properties.*
+Use the following workaround to track custom events in case double quotes are not allowed attribute values in your WYSIWYG website builder. *This does only work when you do not intend to use custom properties.*

 ### 1. Add a `data-analytics` attribute tag on the link you want to track